 But it is more than just age.
 Your personal allocation should also consider your risk tolerance, investment purpose, and expected standard of living.

-If your broker does not offer an asset allocation tool, consider one offered on the internet.
+If your broker does not offer an allocation tool, consider one offered on the internet.
 In any case, be certain you understand the model assumptions made in the tool.

 For additional information, a good place to start is the comprehensive article The Beginners Guide to Asset Allocation offered by the US Securities and Exchange Commission (SEC).

 Our goal is to make this site as useful as possible.